koheimizuno/koheimizuno/README.md

 ## 👨‍💻 About me

-### I'm a passionate full-stack developer from Hong Kong who loves diving into the world of coding.
-As a full-stack developer, I enjoy building web applications from both the frontend and backend perspectives.
+### I'm a passionate frontend developer from Malaysia who loves diving into the world of coding.

 <!-- <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=weijiezhang-star" alt="weijiezhang-star" /></a> </p> -->